The Human Truth Foundation

 q=199.

 Morocco is very poor at ensuring human rights and freedom compared to the rest of the world, and it has cultural issues when it comes to tolerance and equality.
 Morocco does better than average in terms of eliminating modern slavery19 (amongst the lowest in Africa) and in its nominal commitment to Human Rights20.
 But that's it.
 Morocco has problems.
-It does worse than average for the rate of gender bias (from 7 indicators)21 (yet still the lowest in Africa), commentary in Human Rights Watch reports22 (still good for Africa), opposing gender inequality23 (still good for Africa), supporting press freedom24, supporting personal, civil & economic freedoms25, its average Freedom in the World rating and in freethought26 (one of the worst in Africa).
-And finally, it sits amongst the bottom 20 in its success in fighting anti-semitic prejudice27 (one of the highest in Africa) and in LGBT equality28 (one of the lowest in Africa).
+It does worse than average in the rate of gender bias (from 7 indicators)21 (yet still the best in Africa), commentary in Human Rights Watch reports22 (still good for Africa), opposing gender inequality23 (still low for Africa), supporting press freedom24, supporting personal, civil & economic freedoms25, its average Freedom in the World rating and in freethought26 (one of the worst in Africa).
+And finally, it falls into the worst 20 in its success in fighting anti-semitic prejudice27 (one of the highest in Africa) and in LGBT equality28 (amongst the lowest in Africa).
 Morocco occasionally takes to beating and repressing protestors29.
 Free speech is limited for two inappropriate reasons: (1) to protect the interests of the Moroccan leaders and interests (i.e. insulting the king, or criticizing Morocco's claim over Western Sahara), and (2) religious concepts (Islam).
 Homosexuality is outlawed, both entrenching and reflecting cultural prejudice and intolerance about other people's private lives29.
 Organisations such as Human Rights Watch and Amnesty International are hindered and effectively banned from operating29.

 For tables, charts and commentary, see: